keisentraut/python-comdirect-api/README.md

 This is a Python implementation of the new [comdirect REST API](https://www.comdirect.de/cms/kontakt-zugaenge-api.html).
 This API can be used to interact with the German bank comdirect and view your balances and transactions.
 The technical specification of the API (in German) is found [here](https://kunde.comdirect.de/cms/media/comdirect_REST_API_Dokumentation.pdf).

-Currently, this not yet released code and still needs to be improved a lot.
-It is not yet usable if you can not use Python.
-However, this might change in the future, so stay tuned!

-# Testing
+Currently, only parts of this comdirect API are implemented.
+Parts which are already implemented and work:

+- OAuth 2-factor login process
+- DOCUMENTS

+Still to do:

+- ACCOUNT
+- QUOTE
+- ORDER
+- INSTRUMENT
+- DEPOT

+# How to use this

 In order to test this, you currently need to do the following: